beartype/beartype/doc/src/index.rst

 The Typing Tree
 ###############

-Welcome to the **Bearpedia** – your one-stop "free as in freedom" shop for beartype's ponderous documentation.
+Welcome to the **Bearpedia** – your one-stop Encyclopedia Beartanica for all things @beartype.
 It's "typing_ or bust!" as you...

 .. # Root TOC tree, including:
 .. # * "... <self>", an entry self-referentially referring back to this document